apache/ignite/modules/platforms/python/README.md

 - Python 3.4 or above (3.6 is tested),
 - Access to Apache Ignite node, local or remote.
-The current thin client version was tested on Apache Ignite 2.5.
+The current thin client version was tested on Apache Ignite 2.7.0 (binary client protocol 1.2.0).

 ## Installation